Brandon Barlow: The Growth of a Program and a Man

 BC increased its tempo on offense and paired its elite rushing attack with an effective play-action passing game—a 12-personnel-heavy scheme that delivered the Eagles’ best scoring offense since 1993.
 Addazio got the Eagles within one game of the program’s first eight-win season since 2009 in two of his final three years with the team.

-Hafley appears to be taking BC one step further, courtesy of a coaching staff adorned with NFL experience; quarterback Phil Jurkovec, the Eagles’ most talented gunslinger since Matt Ryan; and a receiving corps that’s as good as any in the ACC.
-BC has shifted from a run-first to a pass-first offense and an old school head coach to a 42-year-old player’s coach who is a defensive guru and a recruiting wizard.
+Hafley appears to be taking BC one step further, courtesy of a coaching staff adorned with NFL experience; a quarterback-friendly offense; and a receiving corps that’s as good as any in the ACC.
+BC has shifted from a run-first to a pass-first system and an old school head coach to a 42-year-old player’s coach who is a defensive guru and a recruiting wizard.

 The laundry list of renovations, financial adaptations and team identity transitions are a snapshot of just how much can change within a FBS program and an athletic department in five years.